How students learned to nudge during the international intensive study week - Tallinna Tehnikakõrgkool

 Wednesday, or sustainable entrepreneurship day, was an excursion and study visit to Estonian Cell AS to learn about sustainable solutions, future vision, challenges, and production there.
 The students also received a case to be solved together in Mõdriku, but before that, they enjoyed an engaging day at the always exciting Rakvere Castle.
 Thursday focused on shaping a sustainable self through nudging, which Heiko Leesment has explored extensively and knows many good nudging tips.
 On Friday, together with Kaidi Aher from Tallinn – European Green Capital 2023, they reflected on activities, successes, and challenges related to the green capital title.

 BIPs have an important impact on both students and educational institutions.
 34 students who provided feedback shared that their knowledge about sustainability improved, intercultural competence increased, and they made plenty of new friendships.
 Educators highly valued the increased and enhanced collaboration and the sharing of pedagogical practices between educational institutions, laying the groundwork for future collaborative projects.
-The next BIP is planned for the fall of 2025 in Coimbra, Portugal.
+The next edition of this BIP is planned for the fall of 2025 in Coimbra, Portugal.

 News